ipfs/specs/protocol/README.md

   to one of a set of supernodes.
 This is roughly like federated routing.
 - **dns:** ipfs routing could even happen over dns.

-See more in the routing spec (TODO).
+See more in the [routing spec](https://github.com/ipfs/specs/tree/master/protocol/routing).

 ### Block Exchange -- transfering content-addressed data